Try Praising.ai free

 Building Long-Term Reputation Resilience

 Responding to negative reviews is reactive.
 Build proactive systems too: encourage more positive reviews since the best defense against negative reviews is an abundance of positive ones, making it easy for happy customers to share their experiences.
 Improve based on feedback by using review insights to genuinely improve your business, as customers notice when you act on their suggestions.
 Train your team to ensure everyone understands how their actions impact online reviews, since good service prevents bad reviews.
-Monitor competitor responses by studying how successful competitors handle negative feedback and learning from their approaches.
+Track rival responses by studying how successful rivals handle negative feedback and learning from their approaches.

 Frequently Asked Questions